top of page

 • 8 ounces cheese, Swiss or Gruyére, grated and divided

 Preheat broiler.
-You will need 4 bowls that can be put under the broiler.
+You will need 4 heatproof bowls that can be put under the broiler.

 Instructions